 We also measured $t_+(j,i)$ numerically, by integration of Langevin equation (\ref{eq:langevin}) with time step $\delta t=10^{-6}$.
 The numerical integration results were in full agreement with Eq.~(\ref{eq:tsin}).

+We study three different distribution functions, $g(t)$, of running times: (i) exponential, (ii) semi-Gaussian, and (iii) half-t.
+The first example serves as a way to test the accuracy of the method.
+The other two case studies feature, respectively, distribution functions decaying faster and (much) slower than the exponential distribution with the same average waiting times.
 As we will see below, the computational method introduced above is not only very accurate including in the large-deviation regime, it is also very efficient and requires very modest computing resources.
 One only needs to compute the travel time, $t_+(j,i)$, between any pair of bins $j\leq i$, which for the simulations presented herein was done on a PC in less than 24 hours of CPU time.
 Once the times are computed, they can be used for the evaluation of the cumulative function $G[t_+(j,i)]$ of any distribution function $g(t)$, and the iterations needed to find the solution of the set of equations (\ref{eq:recpstop}) take only a few seconds.